The coronary sinus is the major coronary vein. It returns the majority of the left ventricular blood flow to the right atrium.

 Mondor disease: can be dilated as well as being thrombosed

-The disappearing basal ganglia sign is one of the early signs of an MCA infarction.
-It is defined as the loss of delineation of the basal ganglia, due to blurring of their grey-white matter interface and hypoattenuation, consequent to cytotoxic oedema at the time of an ischaemic event.
+The disappearing basal ganglia sign is one of the early signs of a middle cerebral artery (MCA) infarction.
+It is defined as the loss of delineation of the basal ganglia, due to blurring of their grey-white matter interface and hypoattenuation, consequent to cytotoxic oedema at the time of an is...

 Doppler waveforms are often misinterpreted and/or overlooked.
 They can provide great deal of information if carefully understood.